hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 ```

-It has below parameters.
+Services configuration has the following parameters.

 ### Management Center Configuration

-This configuration is used to enable/disable Hazelcast Management Center and specify a time frequency for which the tool is updated with the cluster information.
+This configuration is used to enable/disable Hazelcast Management Center and to specify a time frequency for which the tool is updated with the cluster information.
 Sample configurations are shown below.

 **Declarative:**